|

 made an election defeat inevitable so the Christian Democrats choose

-more popular and the Nazis became instead the leading opposition force.
+more popular and instead the Nazis became the leading opposition force.

-German troops marched into Austria in 1938, not met with any resistance but
+The regime would then fall when German troops marched into Austria in 1938, which were

-rather enthusiastic crowds.
-"Anschluss" was now a fact.
+now a fact.

-Austria lost the Second World War 1939-45 as a part of Germany and was
+As a part of Germany, Austria lost the Second World War 1939-45 and was

 occupied by the allied powers for ten years after the war.
 They had decided